david-pizzi-cg/github-coding-agent-demo/README.md

 - VS Code with GitHub Copilot
 - GitHub repository with Coding Agent enabled
 - GitHub MCP Server configured
-- Live Server extension installed
+- Live Server extension installed (OPTIONAL)
 - Git repository connected to GitHub

-> **⚠️ Important**: To run this demo, you'll need **repository permissions** to create branches, issues, and pull requests.
-If you don't own this repository, please **fork it first** to your GitHub account, then clone your fork locally.
-This ensures you have the necessary permissions to:
-> - Create demo branches
-> - Create and assign issues
-> - Use GitHub Coding Agent
-> - Merge pull requests
-> - Delete branches

 ### **Quick Start**

-1. **Fork Repository**: If you don't own this repo, fork it to your GitHub account first
+1. **Fork Repository**: Since you don't own this repo, fork it to your GitHub account first to have enough permissions to create branches, issues, and pull requests.
-2. **Setup**: Run the pre-demo commands to create your demo branch
+2. **Setup**: Run the pre-demo commands to create your demo branch (Phase 0)
 3. **Open**: Start Live Server to see the broken, unstyled page
 4. **Begin**: Use the Phase 1 prompt to start the AI-guided workflow
-5. **Follow**: Use the prompts from each phase in sequence (Phases 1-8)
+5. **Follow**: Use the prompts from each phase in sequence (Phases 1-7)
-6. **Cleanup**: Run post-demo cleanup when finished
+6. **Cleanup**: Run post-demo cleanup when finished (Phase 8)

 ### **Phase 0: Pre-Demo Setup** 🔧
 **User Prompt:**